-The Best Knee Pillows 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Knee Pillows 2021Updated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Knee pillows aren’t the first thing that comes to mind when thinking about a good night’s sleep.
 For a surprising number of people, incorporating this sleep-aid into their nightly routine can make a world of difference.
 Sleeping with a pillow under or between your knees reduces stress on your spine and keeps it aligned.
 This can provide relief for a variety of sleepers, from those dealing with back pain, pregnancy-related discomfort, or restless leg syndrome, to side and back sleepers.

 While you can certainly use a regular pillow for your knees, a lot of manufacturers make pillows specifically for this purpose, with different models aimed at different health conditions and sleeping habits.
 In this guide, we’ll go over the benefits of a good knee pillow, the different types, what to look out for when going shopping, and why simply folding a regular pillow in half might not be the most effective solution.
 We’ve also picked out our top five choices of knee pillows currently available on the market, based on their benefits, reviews, and specs.

 |Orthopedic Knee Pillow||Heat-sensitive contouring, stays firm and in place, lifetime replacement warranty||See Best Price|